HOW CAN I AS A FOREIGNER OWN PROPERTY IN THE RESTRICTED ZONE IN MÉXICO?

 HOW ARE THE PROPERTIES ZONED?

-As in the United States, zoning in Mexico varies from one area to another.
-YUCATAN LAWYERS at your request verifies the zoning of the property subject matter of the transaction before the agreements are signed, so that you can be sure of the permitted use of each property prior to closing.
+As in the United States and other countries, zoning in Mexico varies from one area to another.
+Easy Legal Mexico, at your request, can verify the zoning of the property you plan to purchase before the agreements are signed, so that you can be sure of the permitted use of each property prior to closing.

 The Notary Public is the most important person you will deal with when you make a property investment in Mexico.
 Do not confuse the role of the Notary Public in the US or UK with its counterpart in Mexico: they are quite different.
 In the UK for example, almost anyone can become a Notary Public.
 Not so in Mexico, where the role is appointed directly by the State Governor (the highest seat in State Public Office).